 Mechanical Drawing 2 is a continuation of Mechanical Drawing 1.
 Units covered include dimensioning, auxiliary views, section views, assembly drawings, detail drawings, as well as a design project.

-Students that have successfully completed Mechanical Drawing 2 with a minimum grade of a "B" will receive 1

-(Free of Charge) "Dual Credit" with Fox Valley Technical College.
-These FVTC courses include...
+Students who have successfully completed Mechanical Drawing 2 with a minimum grade of a "B" will receive 1 (Free of Charge) "Dual Credit" with Fox Valley Technical College.
+This FVTC course is: